Lon Chaney: Death

 During the filming of Thunder in the winter of 1929, Chaney developed pneumonia.
+This was exacerbated when fake snow lodged in his throat during filming and caused a serious infection.
 In late 1929, he was diagnosed with bronchial lung cancer.
-This was exacerbated when fake snow lodged in his throat during filming and caused a serious infection.
 Despite aggressive treatment, his condition gradually worsened, and he died of a throat hemorrhage on August 26, 1930, in a Los Angeles, California hospital.

 His funeral was held on August 28 in Glendale, California.
 Honorary pallbearers included Paul Bern, Hunt Stromberg, Irving Thalberg, Louis B. Mayer, Lionel Barrymore, Wallace Beery, Tod Browning, Lew Cody, and Ramon Novarro.
-The U.S. Marine Corps provided a chaplain and Honor Guard for his funeral.
+The U.S. Marine Corps provided a chaplain and honor guard for his funeral.
 While his funeral was being conducted, all MGM studios and offices observed two minutes of silence.